Incident Response Plan 101: The 6 Phases, Templates, and Examples

 There is no replacement for crafting an incident response plan and assigning dedicated individuals to be responsible for it.
 However, to make incident response more effective and make it possible to deal with more security incidents, a new category of tools has evolved that helps automate the response to security incidents.

-Security Orchestration and Automation (SOAR) tools can:
+Security Orchestration, Automation, and Response (SOAR) tools can: